 Plus because I couldn’t let the wounds stretch too much and how much swelling there was, I couldn’t lie flat.
 So I needed my torso elevated – and I used a wedge pillow for that – and also my legs raised on another couple of pillows.

 It wasn’t just the sleeping position itself but also not being able to easily adjust my sleeping position which made it tricky.

 And that was basically the gist of it.

-Things have been smooth and I have just gradually gotten better and better each day.
+Things have been smooth.
 The swelling is still taking time to go down but that is normal and there have been no other issues or complications up until now.

 Follow-Up Appointments For Cosmetic Surgery